 lc variable tells the program to use the value read from one column of the input data as a linetype index, and use the color belonging to that linetype.
 This requires a corresponding additional column in the using specifier.
+Is variable does the same except the value read from the input data stream is interpreted as the index of a linestyle rather than a linetype.
 Text colors can be set similarly using tc variable.